-- 1. REQUIRED OF ALL MEMBERS & CLUBS WITH ANIMALS HOUSED AT THE FAIR.
-All clubs are automatically entered and will be judged. - 2.
-Judging period is between 9:30am & 8pm daily. - 3.
-Awards may be presented to both large & small groups in some project areas.
-FAILURE TO PARTICIPATE IN HERDS-MANSHIP MAY RESULT IN FORFEITURE OF PREMIUM MONEY & AWARDS.
-In extreme cases exhibits & members may be excused from the Fair.
+1. REQUIRED OF ALL MEMBERS and CLUBS WITH ANIMALS HOUSED AT THE FAIR.
+All clubs are automatically entered and will be judged.
+2. Judging period is between 9:30am and 8pm daily.
+3. Awards may be presented to both large and small groups in some project areas.
+FAILURE TO PARTICIPATE IN HERDSMANSHIP MAY RESULT IN FORFEITURE OF PREMIUM MONEY and AWARDS.
+In extreme cases exhibits and members may be excused from the Fair.
 Herdsmanship Score Card:

-Animals (20 points)
+- Animals (30 points)

-- Clean and comfortable
+- · Clean and comfortable

-- Regularly fed and cared for
+- · Regularly fed and cared for

-- Securely and safely tied or penned Barn and Alleys (20 points)
+- Securely and safely tied, penned or stalled

+- · Horses unsaddled in stalls

+Barn and Alleys (30 points)

-- Clean and orderly stalls/pens
+- Clean and orderly stalls/pens and alleys

-- Clean and adequate bedding Members (30 points)
+- Clean and adequate bedding

+Feed & equipment securely & safely stored

+- Members & Citizenship/Promotion (40 points)

 - Clean, appropriate appearance

-- Cooperative w/other members & leaders
+- Cooperative with other members and leaders Courteous & appropriate conduct, friendly, positive attitude

-- Appropriate conduct Citizenship (30 points)

-- Courteous conduct

-- Willing to answer questions from the public
+- Willing to answer guestions from the public

+- Assists public and other clubs

+- · Work is done by the club members

+TOTAL 100 POINTS

+4. No entry numbers are required.